-A reasonable adjustment is a measure or action taken to help a student with a disability take part in their education on the same basis as their peers without disability.
+A reasonable adjustment is a measure or action taken to help a student with a learning difficulty and/or disability take part in their education on the same basis as their peers.

 Disability Standards for Education 2005, education providers are legally required to make reasonable adjustments for students with disabilities.

 Education providers must take reasonable steps to make adjustments in a reasonable time.

 These adjustments often benefit not only the student involved but the entire school.

 There are multiple kinds of adjustments you can make to meet your student’s needs.
 Examples include:

 - providing access to classroom materials through assistive technologies such as screen readers

 - adapting the physical environment, for example, installing ramps

 - modifying the curriculum and assessments, for example allowing a student to answer assessments orally or use a computer